The Unauthorized Practice of Law and Remote Work: Ethics, Regulation, and Innovation in 2025

 IAALS, Institute for the Advancement of the American Legal System

-Jessica Bednarz is the Director of Legal Services and the Profession at IAALS.
-In this role, Jessica is responsible for leading the vision and strategy of IAALS’ work around innovation, regulation, reform, and evolution in the areas of delivery of legal services and the legal profession more generally.
+Jessica Bednarz is the Director of Legal Services and the Profession at IAALS, the Institute for the Advancement of the American Legal System, where she leads the organization's vision and strategy around innovation, regulation, reform, and evolution in the delivery of legal services and the legal profession.

 2 hour CLE